osmosis-labs/mesh-security/docs/ibc/Serializability.md

 ## Next Steps

 With this understanding, we can now start to design IBC applications that are safe and correct.
-I will reference these theoretical concpets while defining a safe implementation of the Mesh Security control protocol in face of unordered channels.
+I will reference these theoretical concepts while defining a safe implementation of the Mesh Security control protocol under the assumption of unordered channels.